chrisarg/libstree/README.md

 # libstree a library for suffix trees
-This is a fork of the libstree library http://www.icir.org/christian/libstree/ by Christian Kreibich.
+This is a fork of the [libstree library](http://www.icir.org/christian/libstree/) by Christian Kreibich.
-The primary purpose of this form is to provide a permanent location for this small, performant implementation of suffix trees and ensure its perl API continues to work https://metacpan.org/pod/Tree::Suffix .
+The primary purpose of this form is to provide a permanent location for this small, performant implementation of suffix trees and ensure its perl API [Tree::Suffix](https://metacpan.org/pod/Tree::Suffix) continues to work .

 The following is taken verbatim from the original README file in the libstree library.